Flexible Working Guide – What Should You be Doing?

 Be prepared to invest in technology that makes it easier for teams to collaborate such as shared file storage, video conferencing and comms platforms if you don’t have them already.

-Implementing something like this is exciting but it is a cultural change and that means it needs time.
+Implementing something like this is exciting but it is a cultural change and that means it needs time and some consideration around change management.
 You need to be clear on the benefits and commit to your policy for a reasonable amount of time in order to see these through.

 You also need to be ready and willing to tackle any problems as they come up.
 Keep talking.
 It needs people to be honest and speak up about what is working and what isn’t.
 Remember that not everyone will speak up in a public environment so this must be a subject of 121s and anonymous feedback, too.